codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-saml2.md

   - User unique id that isn't subject to change in your identity management environment

 {:.text-secondary}
-## How does the connection process works?
+## How does the connection process work?

   {% include image.html
 lightbox="true"